 Caring for an older adult is an all-consuming and demanding job.
 This can easily lead to feelings of overwhelm – sometimes it’s just too much.

-We found a great article from Retro Housewife Goes Green with 5 things to do when you’re feeling overwhelmed.
+We found a great article from Retro Housewife Goes Green with 5 things you can do to improve the situation when you’re feeling overwhelmed.

-We especially like these tips because they help you feel more in control of the situation and set you up to reduce stress in the future.
+We especially like these tips because they help you feel more in control and set you up to reduce stress in the future.
 They dig you out of that “overwhelmed caregiver” rut.

 We share highlights from the article and explain how to use these 5 tips to reduce caregiver stress.